Oscillations

 Harmonic Oscillations

-A restoring force has the form: \[\begin{equation} F(x) = -kx \end{equation}\] This formula is commonly known as Hooke’s law, and it represents the restoring force of a spring, where \(k\) is a constant that depends on the spring and \(x\) is the distance from the neutral position.
+A restoring force has the form: \[\begin{equation} F(x) = -kx \end{equation}\] This formula is commonly known as Hooke’s law, and it represents the restoring force of a spring, where \(k\) is a constant that depends on the spring and \(x\) is the distance from the equilibrium position.

 The minus sign in the formula indicates that the force is a restoring force, meaning that it opposes the motion.